SchlossLab/schlosslab.github.io/_fish_bowl/expectations.md

   * I cannot read minds and bodies
   * If you are sick physically or mentally, I need to know
   * We can work out leaves of absence, reduced hours, altered expectations, etc
-  * respect and uphold all relevant University policies regarding professional conduct, including but not limited to the [Code of Academic Conduct](#), the University Policy on Nondiscrimination, Sexual Harassment and Student Records and Privacy
+  * respect and uphold all relevant University policies regarding professional conduct, including but not limited to the [Code of Academic Conduct](http://www.rackham.umich.edu/current-students/policies/academic-policies/section11), [University Policy on Nondiscrimination](https://hr.umich.edu/working-u-m/workplace-improvement/office-institutional-equity/nondiscrimination-policy-notice), [Sexual Harassment](http://spg.umich.edu/policy/201.89-0), and [Student Records and Privacy](http://ro.umich.edu/ferpa/).

 ### Specific expectations for each rank of labbie

-#### I promise to...
+#### Me
-* Give a damn
+* I promise to give a damn
 * Fight like hell to keep funding
 * Do everything I can to mentor you to receive a PhD in 5 years after joining my lab
 * Consult the lab when new people will potentially join us